solliancenet/ica-wbs/Whiteboard design session/design-challenge-guide-facilitator.md

 Contoso currently hosts their insurance related systems at co-locations facilities within each geopolitical region and manages all IT operations for the systems.
 In the United States, they have achieved SOC 1 and SOC 2 compliance and follow required HIPAA regulations to protect PHI.
 Because of the new European GDPR laws, Contoso must evaluate their computing environments for compliance gaps.
 Contoso has concerns about maintaining their SOC 2 certification and HIPAA compliance with respect to moving to Azure.
 They would like to specifically address concerns about regional issues of data sovereignty for sensitive data within the context of the GDPR and want to ensure that if they move to Azure, they will be able to continue to have isolation between components.

-They would also like to ensure that the corporate website and external facing web apps are sufficiently isolated.
+They would also like to ensure that the corporate website and external facing web apps are sufficiently isolated and secured.

 Jack Tradewinds, the CISO of Contoso Ltd, has heard a great deal of positive news about Azure and its progress in terms of security and compliance.
 He would like to learn more about the security features and if they can move some of their data and applications away from their on-premises datacenter.
 Given his long-standing relationship with Microsoft, he would like to see if Azure can meet his needs.

+**AI**

 Contoso Ltd is looking to build a next-generation platform for its insurance products and had identified claims processing as the first area in which they would like to focus their efforts.
 Their existing solution isn’t as sophisticated as it needs to be, so they’re excited about injecting cognitive services, machine learning and deep learning into their new  platform.

-[//]: <> (Cognitive Services and Deep Learning]) Currently customers submit a claim using either the website, their mobile app or by speaking with a live agent.
+Currently customers submit a claim using either the website, their mobile app or by speaking with a live agent.

 A claim includes the following information: